LouisvilleMetro/WazeCCPProcessor/README.md

 1. Make a note of `db_cluster_endpoint` value that will be output when Terraform completes.

 ### Running SQL schema creation script
-After the stack is up and running use you favorite PostGres connection client (eg, DBeaver, pgAdmin) and connect to the db_cluster_endpoint from above using your specified rds_master_username and rds_master_password.
+After the stack is up and running use you favorite PostGres connection client (eg, DBeaver, pgAdmin) and connect to the `db_cluster_endpoint` from above using your previously specified `rds_master_username` and `rds_master_password`.

-1. Open /code/sql/schema.sql
+1. Open `/code/sql/schema.sql`
-1. Update the password for the lambda_role (near the top) to match what you provided in terraform
+1. Update the password for the `lambda_role` (near the top) to match what you provided in the terraform config
 1. Connect to the DB using the `db_cluster_endpoint` value output from Terraform, the DB schema `waze_data`, and your DB admin username and password from file configurations.
 1. Run script in your DB client